hao-to/AWS_grocery_v2/README.md

 while also pursuing certification in **systemic-integrative coaching**,
 to deepen my interpersonal and communication skills.

-This project reflects not just what I learned technically – but also how I learn:
+This project reflects not just what I learned technically but also how I learn:
 hands-on, iterative, resilient, and with a sense of humor that keeps me going.

 I'm not a finished product.
-But I show up, I learn fast, and I build.
+But I show up, I learn fast or at least try to 😅, and I build.

 ---